Survivor Series (1999): Storylines

 Survivor Series consisted of professional wrestling matches involving wrestlers from pre-existing feuds and storylines that played out on Raw is War and SmackDown! — WWF's television programs.
 Wrestlers portrayed a hero or a villain as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.

 The main rivalry heading into the event was between Triple H, Stone Cold Steve Austin and The Rock over the WWF Championship.
-At No Mercy, Rock defeated British Bulldog in a standard wrestling match.
-Later that night, Rock challenged the winner of the WWF Championship Anything Goes match between Triple H and Stone Cold Steve Austin for the title.
-After issuing the challenge, Rock was attacked by Triple H with a sledgehammer.
+At No Mercy, The Rock defeated British Bulldog in a standard wrestling match.
+Later that night, The Rock challenged the winner of the WWF Championship Anything Goes match between Triple H and Stone Cold Steve Austin for the title.
+After issuing the challenge, The Rock was attacked by Triple H with a sledgehammer.
 Later that night, Triple H defeated Austin to retain the title.
-On the October 18 episode of Raw is War, Rock challenged Triple H to a match for the title at Survivor Series, because Rock was angered at the previous night's attack.
-Austin also issued a challenge and claimed that he deserved a title shot instead of Rock.
-The WWF Chairman Vince McMahon solved the situation by making a Triple Threat match between Triple H, Austin and Rock for the WWF Championship.
+On the October 18 episode of Raw is War, The Rock challenged Triple H to a match for the title at Survivor Series, because The Rock was angered at the previous night's attack.
+Austin also issued a challenge and claimed that he deserved a title shot instead of The Rock.
+The WWF Chairman Vince McMahon solved the situation by making a Triple Threat match between Triple H, Austin and The Rock for the WWF Championship.